How to choose among the best places to visit in Colombia? Which regions to explore?

 - Kitesurfing in the Colima lagoon

 Have fun at night, and explore during the day.
 I can’t think of a better situation.
+If you’re not shy, it will surely be one of the best places to visit in Colombia!

-#4 Cartagena, best romantic city in Colombia
+#4 Cartagena de Indias, best romantic city in South America

 Therefore, it’s an ideal city for a honeymoon journey, but there are some inconveniences you should know.